 2 – Cirrostratus (Average Level in ft: 16,404 – 44,291)

 Wiki Info: Cirrostratus is a high, very thin, generally uniform stratiform genus-type of cloud, composed of ice-crystals.
 It is difficult to detect and is capable of forming halos when the cloud takes the form of thin cirrostratus nebulosus.
 The cloud has a fibrous texture with no halos if it is thicker cirrostratus fibratus.

 1 – Cirrocumulus (Average Level in ft: 16,404 – 44,291)

 Wiki Info: Cirrocumulus is one of the three main genus-types of high-altitude tropospheric clouds, the other two being cirrus and cirrostratus.
 Like lower altitude cumuliform and stratocumuliform clouds, cirrocumulus signifies convection.
-Unlike other high cirrus and cirrostratus, cirrocumulus includes a small amount of liquid water droplets, although these are in a supercooled state.
+Unlike other high cirrus and cirrostratus, cirrocumulus includes a small number of liquid water droplets, although these are in a supercooled state.